syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/OLAP-Client-Elements.md

 ### Series (Row)

-The series axis defines one or more dimensions that are displayed along the Chart’s x-axis as labels and in the rows of the Grid.
-If more than one dimension is on the series axis, the Chart/Grid will stack each dimension.
-The order in which the dimensions are stacked is based on the order that they appear on the series axis.
+The slicer axis filters the multidimensional data displayed in the Chart/Grid.
+It lets you analyze any member of a dimension, in-depth.
+For the slicer to display the member’s data, that member must not be present on both categorical axis and series axis.

 ### Slicer